ishachinniah-hds/chatbot/README.md

 ## Running the Application
-The application can be run through the CLI by executing the command `python app.py` within the chatbot directory.
-The application will request the user to input the file path to the document that will be queried, followed by a question about the uploaded document.
-The RAG application will process the document and output relevant context-based answers about the document using the LLM.
+The application is run in the CLI by executing the command `python app.py ./tests/<specific.json>` within the chatbot directory.
+The application will run with all the parameters (dataset, query, prompt, etc) specified in the specific.json file.
+The RAG application will process the document and output relevant context-based answers to the user's query using the LLM.